 IT at Hertford

 Hertford College has excellent IT facilities for all members of the College.
-All student and academic rooms have access to the Internet (Users must complete an Internet Registration Form before network access is granted).
-There are also 7 computer labs, which are open 24 hours a day for student use.
-Wireless access is available in areas of the the college but we expect to roll out blanket coverage across the entire site in the near future.
+All student and academic rooms have access to the Internet.
+There are also computers which are available 24 hours a day for student use.
+Wireless access is available in the college using eduroam.

-There are 3 members of staff who work in the IT Office, which is located in the OB1 staircase.
-The office is open Monday-Friday from 9am-5pm.
-Help is also available from the JCR computer rep paavan [dot] buddhdev [at] hertford [dot] ox [dot] ac [dot] uk (Paavan Buddhdev) and the MCR computer rep roberto [dot] maffulli [at] hertford [dot] ox [dot] ac [dot] uk (Roberto Maffulli)
+There are three members of staff who work in the IT Office, which is located in the OB1 staircase.
+The office is open Monday-Friday between 10:00-12:00 and 14:00-16:00.
+Help is also available from the JCR Computer Officer michael [dot] agius [at] hertford [dot] ox [dot] ac [dot] uk (Michael Agius) and the MCR Computer Officer laura [dot] cimoli [at] hertford [dot] ox [dot] ac [dot] uk (Laura Cimoli)

 For more information see the User Support Service Catalogue